openearth/lisflood-fp-bmi/README.rst

 .. _University of Bristol: http://www.bristol.ac.uk/geography/research/hydrology/models/lisflood/

+Note
-.. note:: The here available LISFLOOD-FP model is based on version 5.9.
+    The here available LISFLOOD-FP model is based on version 5.9.
 This is, however, not the most up-to-date version.
 In case you are interested in using the BMI functionality, or just in a open-source version of the model, this repositry may be suited for you.
 Otherwise, please consider contacting the `University of Bristol`_ if the here provided functionalities do not meet your requirements.

 Basic Model Interface (BMI)
 ---------------------------